“It’s not the children who extinguish the flame of desire, but the adults who fail to keep the spark alive.” – Esther Perel

 Can you remember the last romantic or fun date night you went on?

-Are you and your spouse feeling disconnected and missing the intimacy you once had?
+Are you and your spouse feeling disconnected and missing the intimacy and friendship you once had?

 Since becoming parents, my husband and I have been through periods of profoundly positive connection (ex. the first year of our son’s life when we completely had each other’s backs and hearts) and periods of unspoken disconnection (ex. when I was consumed ironically with my post-graduate work in couples and family therapy and he was building his business and training for an Ironman Race).